Close

 Valsartan is a popular blood-pressure drug used by millions of people in the U.S. and sold under the brand names Diofan and Exforge.
 But Valsartan was recalled after it was discovered that the drug was contaminated with dangerously high levels of a carcinogenic chemical called NDMA.

-This has prompted thousands of Valsartan lawsuits by individuals who developed certain types of cancer after prolonged use of Valsartan.
+This has prompted over 1,000 victims to file a Valsartan lawsuit after developing certain types of cancer after prolonged use of Valsartan.

 Our law firm handles valsartan cancer lawsuits in all 50 states.
 We are still taking new claims.
 If you used Valsartan for an extended period, it may have significantly increased your chance of developing certain types of cancer.
 Get a free online consultation or call our lawyers at 800-553-8082.